SpeedCurve-Metrics/wptagent/README.md

 docker build https://github.com/SpeedCurve-Metrics/wptagent.git#docker-release -t speedcurve-agent
 ```

-Alternatively the container can be built from the *root* folder of a copy of the repo
+Alternatively the container can be built from the *root* folder in the **docker-release** branch of the repo

 ```
 docker build -t speedcurve-agent .